the-t-in-rtf/fluid-json-schema/docs/validator.md

 #### `gpii.schema.validator.ajv.sanitizeValidationErrors(schemaKey, errors)`

 * `schemaKey {String}`: The schema key we are validating against.
-* `errors`: A map of existing error results to be sanitized.
+* `errors`: A map of existing error results to be sanitized (see below for examples).

 AJV gives us output like: